jiange91/lm_compiler/docs/source/user_guide/quickstart.rst

 Step 3: Configure the Optimizer Behavior
 ----------------------------------------

 Cognify's optimization behavior can be configured by users.
-For example, what Cogs XXX-add-link-to-fundamentals to use, the maximum iterations of trials to perform, what models Cognify can choose from.
+For example, what :ref:`Cogs <fundamentals>` to use, the maximum iterations of trials to perform, what models Cognify can choose from.
 All these configurations are defined in one configuration file.
 By default, Cognify assumes that this file is ``config.py`` in the same workflow directory.
-You can also use another file name by XXX.
+You can also use another file name by specifying :code:`-c /path/to/custom_config.py` in the command line.
 Cognify provides a set of `pre-defined configurations <https://github.com/WukLab/Cognify/blob/main/cognify/hub/search/default.py>`_ for you to start with.
-Read more about optimizer configuration here XXX-add-link-to-fundamentals.
+Read more about optimizer configuration :ref:`here <fundamentals>`.

 For this example, let's just use just use the default configuration.
 So the ``config.py`` looks like this: